swiftlang/swift-evolution/proposals/0311-task-locals.md

 > *By the time the scope exits, the child task must either have completed, or it will be implicitly awaited.* When the scope exits via a thrown error, the child task will be implicitly cancelled before it is awaited.

-Thanks to this guarantee child tasks may directly point at the head of the stack of their parent (or super-parent), and we need not implement any additional house-keeping for those references.
+Thanks to this guarantee child tasks may directly point at the head of the stack of their parent (or super-parent), and we don't need to implement any additional house-keeping for those references.
 We know that the parent task will always have values we pointed to from child tasks (defined within a `withLocal` body) present, and the child tasks are guaranteed to complete before the `withLocal` returns.
-We use this to automatically pop bound values from the value stack as we return from the `withLocal` function, this is guaranteed to be safe, since by that time, all child tasks must have completed and no-one will refer to the task local-values at that point anymore.
+We use this to automatically pop bound values from the value stack as we return from the `withLocal` function, this is guaranteed to be safe, since by that time, all child tasks must have completed and no-one will refer to the task-local values at that point anymore.

 ##### Task-local value item allocations

 It is worth calling out that the `withValue(_:) { ... }` API style enables crucial performance optimizations for internal storage of those tasks.

-Since the lifetime of values is bounded by the scope of a `withValue` function along with guarantees made by structured concurrency wrt. to parent/child task lifetimes, we are able to use task-local allocation mechanisms, which avoid using the system allocator directly and can be vastly more efficient than global allocation (e.g. malloc).
+Since the lifetime of values is bounded by the scope of a `withValue` function along with guarantees made by structured concurrency w.r.t. to parent/child task lifetimes, we are able to use task-local allocation mechanisms, which avoid using the system allocator directly and can be vastly more efficient than global allocation (e.g. malloc).

-### Similarities and differences with SwiftUI `Environment`
+### Similarities and differences with SwiftUI's `Environment`

-Readers may be aware of SwiftUI's type [SwiftUI Environment](https://developer.apple.com/documentation/swiftui/environment) which seemingly has a very similar purpose, however it is more focused on the view hierarchies, rather than "flow of a value _through_ asynchronous calls" which this API is focused on.
+Readers may be aware of SwiftUI's type [`SwiftUI.Environment`](https://developer.apple.com/documentation/swiftui/environment) which seemingly has a very similar purpose, however it is more focused on the view hierarchies, rather than "flow of a value _through_ asynchronous calls", which this API is focused on.

 One may think about the difference how these APIs differ in terms of where the "parent/child" relationship is represented.